-- Reverse Cerebus Syndrome: The pilot and first few episodes were much more serious in nature and focused on Jed finding a "Maw" for a Elly.
+- Reverse Cerebus Syndrome: The pilot and first few episodes are marginally more serious in nature, focusing on Jed finding a "Maw" for a Elly.

 - Same-Sex Triplets: Elly May mentioned having fought a set of triplets in The Film of the Series.
 While it was not specifically stated, it's implied the three of them are males.

 - "Scooby-Doo" Hoax: "The Ghost of Clampett Castle" had Mr. Drysdale try to scare Granny away from the Clampett's English castle and back to California.
 He imitates the "Ghost of Lady Clampett" in the attempt.
 It backfires when Granny goes after the ghost, shooting the "ghost" in the backside with rock salt and bacon rind.
 However, Mr. Drysdale disguised as a ghost (moaning from his injury!) manages to scare Jethro Bodine so much that the Clampetts leave for his sake.

 - Shave And A Haircut: This snippet is frequently used as a stinger at scene's end on this show.
 It's always heard played by a banjo, closing out a short section of bluegrass-style "picking."

 - Shotguns Are Just Better: Granny prefers a double-barrelled shotgun.
 Granny's even able to shoot skeet with it.
 She starts off using shells, but after the first season, her usual ammo is rock salt and bacon rind.